|

 treatment strategies to ensure the maximal

 functional outcome in patients.
-The patient
+The

-and their social support networks should
+patient and their social support networks

-have access to rehabilitation services
+should have access to rehabilitation

-through their entire course of recovery,
+services through their entire course of

-which may continue for many years after the
+recovery, which may continue for many years

-the patient change.
+the needs of the patient change.

 The benefits of early